Diseases & Conditions

 Babies might be fussy during the first few days of wearing a brace and will need time to adjust.
 More information about helping your baby adjust to bracing is provided at the end of this article in the section titled "Helpful Tips for Bracewear."

 - Considerations of the Ponseti method.
 The Ponseti method has proven extremely effective for many children.
 It does, however, require the family to be highly committed to applying the braces properly every day.
-If the brace is not worn as prescribed, the clubfoot will recur.
+If the brace is not worn as prescribed, there is a high likelihood that the clubfoot will recur.

 A small percentage of children develop relapses despite proper bracing.
 If the child's foot slips out of the boot on a regular basis, it may be the first sign of a mild recurrence of the deformity.
 If addressed promptly, this can usually be corrected with a few serial casts and possibly a minor surgery.